PrithviRana1/health_status_calculator/README.md

 # health_status_calculator
-Calculates repo health status by using dependency diff
+Calculates repo health status based on vulnerabilities and dependencies

 # About
 This project calculates the health status of a repo by making use of the GitHub api <br>